teymursaif/GCEx/readme.md

 **GCTOOLS pipeline (August 2023)**

+Developed by Teymoor Saifollahi, Kapteyn Astronomical Institute

+A data-analysis pipeline for the detection and characterization of extragalactic globular clusters (or generally star clusters).

-Developed by Teymoor Saifollahi, Kapteyn Astronomical Institute (This pipeline also makes use of several scripts/functions that have ben developed by others)
+(*This pipeline also makes use of several scripts/functions that have been developed by others)

 **Contact**